ChetnaPahade/deproject-spotify-top50-global-songs/README.md

-# deproject-spotify-top50-global-songs
-##Spotify ETL Data Pipeline using Python, AWS Lambda, S3, Glue, Cloudwatch and Athena

-###Data Pipeline for spotify top 50 Global 50 Hits steps involved:
+# Data Pipeline for spotify top 50 Global Hits:

+## Introduction
+This repository contains a data pipeline that extracts Spotify's Global Top 50 tracks, transforming and loading the data into an AWS data lake.
+The pipeline utilizes Python, AWS Lambda, S3, Glue, CloudWatch, and Athena for efficient data processing and analysis.

 1. First step is to extract data from api for spotify;
+2.

-go to website;
+go to spotify website;
 https://developer.spotify.com/dashboard
 >> login Spotify, I’ve logged in using crystal051997@gmail.com Click create app,

-We have clientid and secretid,
+We have clientid and secretid, write & save them;
-Clientid: 0a9150987b1f45f8a5f8cfcf34fb81f1
+Clientid:
-ClientSecretid: b1a20398bea54cd2a1473715986662a1
+ClientSecretid:

 2. Now go back to your jupyter notebook;
 !pip install spotipy